Police: Border Patrol agent shot girlfriend in front of baby

-EDINBURG, Texas — A Texas U.S. Border Patrol agent was arrested after he allegedly tried killing the mother of his child when she tried to end their romantic relationship.
+EDINBURG, Texas — A Texas U.S. Border Patrol agent is arrested after he allegedly tried killing the mother of his child when she tried to end their romantic relationship.

 Ricardo Cepeda Jr., 33, turned a gun towards his girlfriend and opened fire in the presence of their one-year-old baby girl early Sunday morning, according to Edinburg Police.